kofifus/ValueImmutable/README.md

 **FData**

-FData objects are immutable with value semantics.
-Some core types (ie strings, Tuples etc) are FData even without directly deriving from the FData base.
+Deriving `FData` declares an object as Data - immutable with value semantics.
+Some core types (ie strings, Tuples etc) are FData even without directly deriving from the FData base.<br>
+An `FData` type/object my contain non-public mutable members as long as it is publically immutable.

 **FRecord**

-Allow easy creation of FData types (records).
+Allow easy creation of `FData` types (records).

 **F collections (FList, FSet, FDict, FQueue, FArray)**

-FData versions of commonn containers with enhanced API.
+`FData` versions of commonn containers with enhanced API.

 **FState**

-Encapsulate an FData object so that the _only_ way to modify it is through clearly defined access/mutation mechanisms.
+Encapsulate an `FData` object so that the _only_ way to modify it is through clearly defined access/mutation mechanisms.
 Two concrete implementations are provided - `FLockedState` which provides thread safety by locking on mutation, and `FJournaledLockedState` which also archive previous versions of the State.

 **FWrapper**

-Allow the easy creation of a new (FData) type which encapsulates another (FData) type.
+Allow the easy creation of a new (`FData`) type which encapsulates another (`FData`) type.

 **FComposer**

-Allow the easy creation of a new (FData) type which encapsulates another type which is not (FData) itself.
+Allow the easy creation of a new (`FData`) type which encapsulates another type which is not (`FData`) itself.

 ## Example